cmda-minor-web/web-app-from-scratch-2122/course/peer-review-2.md

 ## Closure
 - Review the issues that were created for your own repo.
 Ask your reviewer about them if you don't understand.
-- Respond to the issues with a message describing whih action you take.
+- Respond to the issues with a message describing which action you take.
 For instance: valid point, will fix.
 Or: I won't fix this because of ...
 - Close issues when they are solved.